Marion Fricano

+Marion John Fricano (July 15, 1923 – May 18, 1976) was an American Major League Baseball pitcher for the Philadelphia and Kansas City Athletics.
+Fricano, a native of North Collins, New York, pitched in 88 games for the team from 1952–1955, starting in 43 games and attaining a 4.32 earned run average (ERA), 15 wins, 23 losses and two saves.
+Fricano hit Chicago White Sox hitter and former teammate Cass Michaels in the head on August 27, 1954, effectively ending his career.
+Fricano is also known for throwing the last pitch in Philadelphia Athletics history against the New York Yankees on September 26, 1954.

+Fricano served in the United States Navy during World War II.
+While pitching at Cortland State University, the Brooklyn Dodgers signed him out of college in 1947.
+The Athletics acquired him in 1952 and he made his debut on September 6.
+Fricano would remain with the team through the end of the 1955 season, though his last game was on August 7, 1955 before being optioned to the Denver Bears.
+The Athletics traded Fricano to the Toronto Maple Leafs in a deal for fellow pitcher Jack Crimian.
+The Chicago White Sox would acquire Fricano in May 1956 before losing him in the Minor League Draft to the Seattle Rainiers, a Cincinnati Reds affiliate.
+Fricano would be traded to the Phoenix Giants in 1958 and remain there until the Dallas Rangers acquired him in 1959.
+He would remain with the Rangers until the end of his career in May 1961.

+After leaving baseball, Fricano became a science teacher in Angola, New York before being elected as a Democratic Party member to the position of North Collins Town Supervisor.
+Fricano died on May 18, 1976 after a bout with pneumonia while on vacation in Tijuana, Mexico.
+Marion J. Fricano Park on U.S. Route 62 in North Collins is named in his honor.

 U.S. Navy

 The 6 ft, 170 lb right-hander was born in Brant, New York, and raised in nearby North Collins.
 He briefly attended Cortland State University before enlisting in the United States Navy, and serving as a radio operator in the Amphibious Unit during World War II.
 After the war, Fricano signed with the Brooklyn Dodgers and began his professional baseball career at age 23 in 1947.

 Early years

 Fricano spent five seasons in the Dodgers' farm system, compiling a 66–33 record and 3.24 earned run average when his contract was purchased by the Philadelphia Athletics early in the 1952 season.
 He went 17–8 with a 2.26 ERA for the Triple-A Ottawa A's to earn a call up to Philadelphia that September.
 Fricano made two appearances out of the bullpen, pitching a total of five innings, and allowing just one earned run.
 He earned his first major league win against the Detroit Tigers on September 12.